 Wet-on-wet watercolor painting has it’s own special place in the Refuge and is taught with a spiritual reverence.
 Painting is done, as much as possible, without talking, and with peaceful music in the background.
 Young children are process, not product, oriented artists.
 Painting with watercolors can be an experience which helps the child to slow down and continue their spiritual thoughts.The facilitator may say a few words about the writing and will model painting to the children.
 He or she then leaves the children to their own spiritual thoughts as they become absorbed in the colors flowing onto the paper.
 Children need that time with the inner Teacher to make their own spiritual discoveries.Even though young children care more about the process, than the end product, the end result of watercolor paintings is always beautiful.
 Children are attracted and moved by beauty so watercoloring is a perfect catalyst for spiritual meditation.

-As facilitators of the Refuge, we often tell our students that they can draw or paint about anything they want at home but here in the Refuge they have a special time set aside for them to paint and draw what they would like to express to God.
+As facilitators of the Refuge, we tell the children that they can draw or paint about anything they want at home but here in the Refuge they have a special time set aside for them to paint and draw what they would like to express to God.
 It is a special gift to have this time to do that.
 Thus we encourage them to set the outside world aside, and focus more on matters of the heart.

 We investigate reality through keen observation and science experiments.